We earn a commission for products purchased through some links in this article.

-There’s nothing quite like a Punch and Judy show for a children’s birthday party and you could even get your little ones to help you make this before their big day.
+There’s nothing quite like a puppet theatre show for a children’s birthday party and you could even get your little ones to help you make this before their big day.

 If you don’t have an old bedsheet or curtain that you want to sacrifice to the craft box then you could always buy a large piece of calico or cotton, which is typically inexpensive and would do the job.
 You could then paint straight onto it, using fabric paint to make it look a bit more interesting.